EDSA Carousel: Proposed privatization and resumption of free rides

 Due to the increasing number of passengers as restrictions are slowly being relaxed, volumes of passengers began to increase as well.
 In the wake of increasing inflation and world market movements affecting currency values, free rides for the EDSA Carousel were announced for the remaining months of then-President Rodrigo Duterte's term.
 Upon Bongbong Marcos's assumption of the presidency, free rides were extended until the end of 2022, in spite of budgetary concerns.
 However, the free rides introduced problems of ridership capacity and the amount of buses available to serve passengers during rush hours.

 Proposals to privatize the operations of the EDSA Carousel to further improve its services were explored.
-Transportation Secretary Jaime Bautista in 2022 stated that the DOTr is open to such proposals, adding these must be "explored expeditiously."
+Transportation secretary Jaime Bautista in 2022 stated that the DOTr is open to such proposals, adding these must be "explored expeditiously."

 In 2025, Bautista stated that the DOTr aims to turn over the operations and maintenance of the EDSA Busway and EDSA Carousel to a private operator by 2026, with a feasibility study being completed within the next few months.

-On February 25, 2025, a day after taking a ride of the EDSA Carousel from Ortigas to Monumento stops, newly-appointed Transportation Secretary Vince Dizon noted several needed solutions and improvements for the operations of the EDSA Carousel, such as the need of a stricter dispatch system along Monumento and PITX bus stations to ensure timeliness and avoid bus clogging problems within the two bus stops.
-Dizon also pointed out the lack of clear way finders in busway stations connected to the MRT 3, faulty timers in bus stations, unsuitable railing stops, and broken elevators, as well as the construction of new busway concourses in all busway stations, which is planned to begin within the second half of 2025.
-Due to the developments on fixing the problems along the EDSA Busway, the proposals to privatize the EDSA Carousel would be pushed back until 2026 to 2027, in the aftermath of the construction of new concourses in all existing stations as part of the long-term proposals to modernize the system.
-Dizon soon announced that the rehabilitation would start later in 2025, starting with the first phase involving the renovation of Monumento, Bagong Barrio, North Avenue, and Guadalupe stops.
+On February 25, 2025, a day after riding the EDSA Carousel from Ortigas to Monumento, newly-appointed Transportation Secretary Vince Dizon noted several needed solutions and improvements for the operations of the EDSA Carousel.
+He emphasized the need for a stricter dispatch system along Monumento and PITX bus stations to ensure timeliness and prevent bus congestion.
+Dizon also highlighted the lack of wayfinding in stations connected to the MRT-3, faulty timers in some stations, unsuitable railing stops, and broken elevators.

+Because of these planned upgrades, the proposals to privatize the EDSA Carousel were postponed to 2026 or 2027 to allow for the construction of the new concourses in all existing stations as part of the long-term proposals to modernize the system.
+Dizon also announced that the rehabilitation of stations would begin later in 2025, starting with the first phase involving the renovation of the Monumento, Bagong Barrio, North Avenue, and Guadalupe stops.